 There are numerous advantages of contract-to-hire staffing that can make it an attractive option for organizations seeking a strategic approach to hiring.
 Key points include enhanced flexibility, improved employee retention, and cost-effectiveness.

-This hiring model offers an opportunity to evaluate potential employees in real-world work environments before extending a permanent offer.
+- Avoid onboarding employees who won’t last: This hiring model offers an opportunity to evaluate potential employees in real-world work environments before extending a permanent offer.
 This “trial period” allows you and the new hire to assess whether the role and company culture are a good fit, significantly reducing the risk of a costly mis-hire.
 As a result, your organization can avoid investing time and resources into onboarding and training employees who may not last long term.

-The contract period allows employers to save on the expenses associated with direct hires, such as employee benefits and long-term salary commitments.
+- It’s a cost-effective hiring option: The contract period allows employers to save on the expenses associated with direct hires, such as employee benefits and long-term salary commitments.
 Additionally, this method enables you to reduce costs related to recruitment and training, as the nature of contract staffing allows for a more streamlined hiring process.

 Additional Recruiting Considerations